keithmcnulty/neo4jshell/README.md

 Efficient querying and server management for Neo4J in R using bolt and cypher-shell.
 Requires cypher-shell to be available for querying.

 ## Pre-installation notes
 This package requires uses the `ssh` package which requires `libssh` to be installed.
-See [here](https://cran.r-project.org/web/packages/ssh/vignettes/intro.html) for installation details.
+See [here](https://CRAN.R-project.org/package=ssh) for more details.

 ## Installation